xanderstevenson/community-content-pipeline/README.md

 ### Step 3

-Once all the edits are finished, find the [directory](https://github.com/xanderstevenson/community-content-pipeline/tree/main/developer-hub) where your article/blog will be, and create a folder and new file with a .txt extension.
+Once all the edits are finished, find the [directory](https://github.com/xanderstevenson/community-content-pipeline/tree/main/developer-hub) where your article/blog will be, and create a folder and new file with a .docx extension.

 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/create-file.png?raw=true" width=900 /></p>

 </br>

-**PASTE your article or blog inside** Delete all URLs, links and any other long strings or numbers, which will not sound good while read out loud.
+**Upload your article or blog**

 <p align="center"><img src="https://github.com/xanderstevenson/community-content-pipeline/blob/main/media/add-folder-paste-file.png?raw=true" width=800 /></p>